inferred/FreeBuilder/CONTRIBUTING.md

 possibly guide you.
 Coordinating up front makes it much easier to avoid frustration later on.

+### Building and testing
+FreeBuilder is built using [Gradle](http://gradle.org/).
+The following commands are especially useful:

+ * `./gradlew eclipse` — Creates two Eclipse projects, `freebuilder` and `freebuilder-test`.
+You will need both JDK 6 and 8 installed, as for complex reasons JDK 7/8 will not compile the freebuilder project in Eclipse, while freebuilder-test requires JDK 8 to test lambdas.
+Go to Preferences > Java > Installed JREs in Eclipse to configure it with the location of your JDK installations.
+ * `./gradlew check` — Runs all unit and integration tests.
+These are automatically run against every PR, and will need to pass before any contribution will be accepted.

 ### Code reviews
 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.